bostelma/gazebo_sim/README.md

     ![Image of rendered light source](resources/rendered_light_source.png)

     This behavior can be disabled by adding the tag `<visualize>false</visualize>` within the light tag in the respective world file, or by calling `light.set_visualize(False)` in the respective Python file.

+- Memory issues when installing Gazebo on Windows and WSL using Apptainer:
+    - Increase the allowed ram by adding a file `.wslconfig` in the home directory of your windows user with the following content:
+        ```
+        [wsl2]
+        memory=14GB
+        ```

 ## BUGS
 - one tree with two species, 0.5 each produces error